• Skip to primary navigation

 There are many things to look in such a highly competitive race, but having looked at various stats we believe the ratings of the horses going into the final day competition may be most telling.
 After all, it is maintaining a high rating that has gained most of the horses access to this run.

-From the chart below you can see that only a single winner has delivered the goods with a rating of under 110.
+From the chart below you can see that only four winners have delivered the goods with a rating of under 110.
 The first Finals Day was only in 2014, so clearly we don’t have masses of data to go at but even so, looking towards the head of the official ratings certainly looks the way to go.

-Chart Showing the Official Rating of the All-Weather Middle Distance Championships Winner Between 2014 and 2019
+Chart Showing the Official Rating of the All-Weather Middle Distance Championships Winners Between 2014 and 2024

 • AW Fillies' & Mares' Champs